 Jazz Studies: Vocal Performance

 Do you have a passion for singing?
-For jazz and contemporary music?
+For jazz and contemporary music, and musical theater, opera and even original music?
 The University of the Arts bachelor's degree in Vocal Performance prepares you for a career as a soloist or a member of an ensemble.
-In addition to performing, Vocal Performance majors can go on to teach private voice lessons, or at high schools or universities.
+In addition to performing, Vocal Performance majors can go on to teach private voice lessons at all levels to all ages.

 What makes us different: a focus on traditional technique

-The BM in Vocal Performance program provides strong training in traditional vocal technique, combining skills and knowledge in a range of styles and literatures, including jazz, contemporary, classical and musical theater.
-You’ll develop discipline and focus through weekly, one-hour private instruction with award-winning faculty members who are professional performing and recording artists.
+The Bachelor of Music in Jazz Studies Vocal Performance program provides strong training in traditional vocal technique, combining skills and knowledge in a range of styles and literatures, including jazz, contemporary, classical, popular and musical theater.
+You'll develop discipline and focus through weekly, one-hour private instruction with award-winning faculty members who are professional performing and recording artists.

-Find your niche from our extensive list of ensembles that includes UArts Jazz Singers, “N-Zehn” Contemporary Vocal Ensemble, Chamber Singers, Brazilian Jazz Ensemble and UArts Chorus.
-You’ll attend vocal workshops and an ongoing series of master classes featuring guests artists like Pink, Wynton Marsalis, Roy Hargrove and Billy Joel.
-You can collaborate with the University’s School of Dance in a live performance or study at Paul McCartney’s renowned Liverpool Institute for Performing Arts in the U.K.
+Find your niche from our extensive list of ensembles that includes UArts Jazz Singers, "N-Zehn" Contemporary Vocal Ensemble, Chamber Singers, Brazilian Jazz Ensemble, Musical Theater Ensemble, Salsa Ensemble, Rock Ensemble, one of our Big Bands or Recording Studio Ensembles, and UArts Chorus.
+You'll attend vocal workshops and an ongoing series of master classes featuring guests artists like Pink, Wynton Marsalis, Roy Hargrove and Billy Joel.
+You can collaborate with the University's School of Dance in a live performance or study at Paul McCartney's renowned Liverpool Institute for Performing Arts in the U.K.

 Where do UArts Vocal Performance graduates work?